-The 2015 PPTA Annual Conference will be held at the Brentwood Hotel, Kemp Street, Kilbirnie, Wellington from Tuesday 29 September to Thursday 1 October 2015.
+The 2015 PPTA Annual Conference was held at the Brentwood Hotel, Kemp Street, Kilbirnie, Wellington from Tuesday 29 September to Thursday 1 October 2015.

 Annual Conference is the decision making authority of PPTA.

 PPTA provides live, web-streamed coverage of all the speeches, debates and decisions of our annual conference.

 Joining the dots: President's address to the 2013 PPTA annual conference

 - Last Updated on Monday, 03 February 2014 20:17